Halloween Safety Tips

 - When you return home, have an adult examine and discard all candies that are not factory sealed or wrapped by the candy manufacturer.
 Never eat homemade or unwrapped treats.

-- Children should carry spare change in case of an emergency.
+- Children should carry and know how to use a cell phone in case of an emergency.

 - Only purchase and use flame retardant costumes.